In the previous article, we covered Why You Need To Make Adjustments as You Diet. This is the guide on how to do it.

 Recall the lessons learned with Andy and Bob – we want to make the minimum changes required when dieting to keep fat losses going to avoid unnecessarily high levels of metabolic slow down.

 Before looking to cut your energy intake, consider taking a diet break.
-This won’t counter all the hormonal effects of dieting, but it can help keep your BMR higher, for longer, by minimizing the metabolic adaptation. – This means you’ll be able to eat more food while still losing weight.
+This won’t counter all the hormonal effects of dieting, but it can help keep your BMR higher, for longer, by minimising the metabolic adaptation. – This means you’ll be able to eat more food while still losing weight.

 Lyle McDonald recommends taking a two-week diet break: